colegatron/nginx-lua-pagespeed/README.txt

 Just add the source code in the bash script and add the modules in the rules-1.12.0 file (in the full, light or extras flavor, up to you)

-$ docker build -t nginxbuild .
+$ mkdir /tmp/output ; \
-$ docker run -ti --name nginxbuild nginxbuild:latest
+  docker build -t nginxbuild . ; \

-Once inside the container:
+  docker run -ti --name nginxbuild -v /tmp/output:/tmp/output nginxbuild:latest ./setupnginxluapagespeed.sh

-root@63569f00e283:/tmp#  ./setupnginxluapagespeed.sh
+# At this point you should have all the .deb packages on your local folder /tmp/output, feel free to remove the container to free space

-After copying deb packages from /tmp/build to your localhost outside docker, just remove the container to free space
+$ docker rm nginxbuild